xhajnal/DiPS/README.md

 *****
 For a brief summary, you can see our poster (CMSB 19), [cmsb_poster.pdf](https://github.com/xhajnal/DiPS/blob/master/cmsb_poster.pdf).

-To follow the main workflow of the tool using the graphical user interface, please see [tutorial.pdf](https://github.com/xhajnal/DiPS/blob/master/tutorial.pdf).
+To follow the main workflow of the tool and learn about each method using the graphical user interface, please see [tutorial.pdf](https://github.com/xhajnal/DiPS/blob/master/tutorial.pdf).

 For more information about the methods, please follow the tool paper (submitted) or previous HSB paper [[1]](#one) (if not reachable, please write us an email.)